pavankalisetti009/gitlab/doc/ci/yaml/index.md

 Use `rules` to include or exclude jobs in pipelines.

-Rules are evaluated when the pipeline is created, and evaluated *in order* until the first match.
-When a match is found, the job is either included or excluded from the pipeline, depending on the configuration.
+Rules are evaluated when the pipeline is created, and evaluated *in order*.
+When a match is found, no more rules are checked and the job is either included or excluded from the pipeline depending on the configuration.
+If no rules match, the job is not added to the pipeline.

 `rules` accepts an array of rules.
 Each rules must have at least one of: